Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_7_AI-Powered Smart Contract for Decentralized Negotiation.md

 # Algorithm:
 ## Step 1: AI-Powered Dynamic Pricing
-1.The seller lists an item with a base price, minimum price, and maximum price.
+step 1.The seller lists an item with a base price, minimum price, and maximum price.

-2.A buyer submits an offer, which is received and evaluated by the contract.
+step 2.A buyer submits an offer, which is received and evaluated by the contract.

-3.The contract uses AI-simulated logic to calculate a dynamic counteroffer based on price range and the submitted offer.
+step 3.The contract uses AI-simulated logic to calculate a dynamic counteroffer based on price range and the submitted offer.

-4.If the offer meets or exceeds the AI counteroffer, the item is marked as sold and payment is transferred.
+step 4.If the offer meets or exceeds the AI counteroffer, the item is marked as sold and payment is transferred.

-5.If the offer is too low, the contract refunds the buyer and emits a counteroffer suggestion.
+step 5.If the offer is too low, the contract refunds the buyer and emits a counteroffer suggestion.

-6.Each transaction can inform future pricing logic to simulate learning behavior.
+step 6.Each transaction can inform future pricing logic to simulate learning behavior.

 ## Step 2: Smart Contract Counteroffer